Eric-McKinney/mint/log.md

   the parameters
     - The fix is to count the number of args (not just the number of args bound to parameters)

+## July 4th, 2024

+Goals for today:

+- [ ] Write a function to print each eval result as an end user would expect to see them

+Notes:

+- Happy independence day 🎉